 SSSM 385 Psychology of Sports (4) Offers students the opportunity to learn correct principles and applications of sport psychology.
 Provides a better understanding of how individuals can enhance peak performance through recent advances in sport psychology.
+Preq. sophomore rank or above

 SSSM 386 Sociology of Sport (4) Designed to investigate the role physical education and sports play in the lives of individuals, societies, and countries.
 Considers the context of sport, focusing on the meaning of what happens in sport, where sport fits-or does not fit-into society and why.
+Preq. sophomore rank or above